neilbrown/edlib/README.md

-two marks (“mark” and “mark2”), three strings (“key”, “str”, “str2”), two numbers (“num” and “num2”), a co-ordinate pair (“x”, “y”) and two commands (“comm1” and “comm2”).
+two marks (“mark” and “mark2”), three strings (“key”, “str”, “str2”), two numbers (“num” and “num2”), a coordinate pair (“x”, “y”) and two commands (“comm1” and “comm2”).
-Extra result values can be effected by passing them to a call to the “comm2” argument - i.e the command can be used as a call-back.
+Extra result values can be effected by passing them to a call to the “comm2” argument - i.e the command can be used as a callback.

 Each “pane” has a dedicate command which handles messages sent to the pane, as will be described later.
-Commands can also be passed to other commands, which can either call them directly (like the call-back mentioned above) or store them for later use, or both.
+Commands can also be passed to other commands, which can either call them directly (like the callback mentioned above) or store them for later use, or both.

 Three of the arguments provided to a command have very special